Into-the-Fathom/fathom-swap-subgraph/README.md

 This project is currently fork of [Uniswap Subgraph V2](https://github.com/Uniswap/v2-subgraph).

-[FathomSwap](https://fathomswap.org/) is a decentralized protocol for automated token exchange on Ethereum.
+[FathomSwap](https://fathomswap.org/) is a decentralized protocol for automated token exchange on XDC.

 This subgraph dynamically tracks any pair created by the fathomswap factory.
 It tracks of the current state of FathomSwap contracts, and contains derived stats for things like historical data and USD prices.